 THE FIRST TOURS

-In the mid-19th century, the first tourists appeared in Briksdalen.
-It was mostly wealthy English people who came at this time.
-But when the Rustøen - Briksdal road was built around 1890, tourism increased.
-Many of the tourists were driven up to the glacier in hay wagons, which were later replaced by chair carts.
+In the mid-19th century, the first tourists appeared in Briksdalen .
+It was mostly English rich people who came at this time.
+But then the Rustøen road - Briksdal came around 1890, tourism became more popular.
+Many of the tourists were driven up to the glacier in hay wagons, which were later replaced by chairlifts.

 WITH BOAT TRANSFER ABOVE